exadra37-versioning/explicit-versioning/WHY.md

 Why I have changed the names... because if I want a **Semantic Versioning** schema, the names for each version number must reflect better what they represent, without further explanations.

 So when introducing a change that is **_Backwards Incompatible_** I will go from `1.0.1.1` to `1.1.0.0`, instead of the current [SemVer]((http://semver.org/)) practice of going from `1.1.1` to `2.0.0`.

+## A different angle

+We, as developers, are preaching to write easy to understand code that is more difficutl to misunderstand and uses variable names that help enforce that, trying to make the code as explicit as possible.

+But when it comes to versioning, we're doing the complete opposite of what we're asking others to do.
+And that creates confusion, which leads to lots of misunderstandings which lead to misuse on a large scale. *Simply put, it's illogical.*

 ## Conclusion